 Sustainability Advisory Committee

-The SAC also works in coordination with the Mayor’s Office of Sustainability (MOE&S) to reach sustainable goals and best practices, and has the authority to create sub-committees to focus on specific topics such as Energy, Equity, Transportation, Water, Waste and Food Systems.
-The Committee is also expected to assist MOE&S in the implementation and monitoring of the City’s adapted sustainable plans: Albany 2030 Climate Action Plan, the Climate Change Vulnerability Assessment & Adaptation Plan, NYPA's Five Cites Energy Plan for Albany, and the Capital Region Sustainability Plan.
+SAC also works subsidiary to the Mayor’s Office of Sustainability (Albany E&S) to reach sustainable goals and implement best practices.
+Albany E&S has created sub-committees that have a focus on specific topics such as Energy, Equity, Transportation, Water, Waste and Food Systems.
+SAC is also expected to assist Albany E&S in the implementation and monitoring of the City’s adopted sustainable plans: Albany 2030 Climate Action Plan, the Climate Change Vulnerability Assessment & Adaptation Plan, NYPA's Five Cites Energy Plan for Albany, and the Capital Region Sustainability Plan.

 The minutes for SAC meetings can be found here.

 SAC Annual Report

 SAC is tasked to provide an annual report to the City's Mayor and to its Common Council.
 Below is SAC's first Annual Report, which summarizes the Committee's recommendations for incorporating sustainability into City operations, and how to best to engage Albany's citizens in sustainability issues.

 Subcommittee activities and recommendations have been incorporated in the 2015 SAC Annual Report.
 The individual SAC subcommittee reports are available below: